djhaskin987/pask/README.md

 relative to a project root in order of a given list, and tasks bundled with them may be run after installation in order as well.

+Pask is not yet considered stable; however, it is released and presented here in the hopes that it will be useful.
+If you *do* find a bug, please log an issue and I'll get to it presently.

 ## Installation, Quick Start, Tutorials, Reference?

 See [Read the Docs](http://pask.readthedocs.io/en/develop/).